 Using something new, like Rapeseed oil for cooking can really be beneficial because it has the lowest amount of fat of any culinary oil and less than half that of olive oil.
 I guess what it really just boils down to is finding different options that work with different dishes and considering trading certain dietary staples for alternatives that have other health benefits and do just as good a job.

-So this year, my aim is to just to think more carefully about my ingredients, instead of just counting calories like I’ve always done.
-I know I’ll be more likely to stick to it and it’s sure to be more fun.
+My aim is to think more carefully about my ingredients and the nutrients that I need instead of just counting calories like I’ve always done.
+I know I’ll be more likely to stick to it by making dietary changes that last and it’s sure to be more fun.
 Variety is, after all, the spice of life, especially in the kitchen!